MauroDev35/Blog-Preview-Card/README.md

 - [Author](#author)

 ## Overview
-!Design preview for the Blog preview card coding challenge[](/Screenshot.png)
+!Design preview for the Blog preview card coding challenge[Design preview for the Blog preview card coding challenge](/Screenshot.png)

 ### The challenge